-CDSC operates under the regulatory oversight of the CMA.
-Its day-to-day management is guided by the CDSC Operational Rules (contains main principles) and CDSC Operational Procedures, which outline the detailed processes and description on how the different functions are performed.
-The Rules and any amendment to the Rules must be approved by the Capital Markets Authority.
+CDSC as an integral financial market infrastructure plays a critical role for the efficient functioning of the domestic and regional financial markets.
+Its day-to-day management is guided by the CDS Rules.
+The CDSC Operational Procedures outline the detailed processes and description on how the different functions are performed.
+The Rules and Operational Procedures and any amendments thereon must be approved by the Capital Markets Authority.

 CDSC also enters into various contractual relations with stakeholders for provision of various services.
 Key among these is the Agreements signed between CDSC and the CDAs as well as Agreements between CDSC and the Settlement Banks.
 CDSC has also entered into an Agreement with the Central Bank of Kenya through which the funds leg of all securities transaction is settled.

 Public Participation Clause

 The Central Depository and Settlement Corporation shall, on conducting consultations with its stakeholders and obtaining the approval of the Capital Markets Authority, formulate and implement operational and procedural rules to ensure orderliness, efficiency and security in the capital markets and to charge fees or levy transaction and depository levies and penalties in connection to its services and facilities.